 Which iPhones can show parts and service history?

-First and foremost, the new Parts and service history section will only show up on select iPhones that have been updated to iOS 15.2 or a later version.
+First and foremost, the Parts and Service History section will only show up on iPhones that have been updated to iOS 15.2 or newer versions.
 However, not all iPhones will show a similar service history as not all of them are equipped with the necessary hardware to detect the kind of repairs that have been done on them.

 Following is a list of iPhones that can show parts and service history inside Settings and the type of information that can be viewed for each of them.

-- iPhone 11 series: Battery and display replacement
+• iPhone 11 series: Replacement of battery and display

 Related: Forgot passcode?
 Reset your iOS device without a PC or Mac!

-To be able to see what parts have been replaced on your iPhone, open the Settings app and go to General.
+1. To see what parts have been replaced on your iPhone, open the Settings app and go to General

 Here, you should see the “Genuine Apple Part” label appear adjacent to the part that was replaced.